Heterosexuality: Heteronormativity and heterosexism

 Heteronormativity denotes or relates to a world view that promotes heterosexuality as the normal or preferred sexual orientation for people to have.
 It can assign strict gender roles to males and females.
 The term was popularized by Michael Warner in 1991.
 Feminist Adrienne Rich argues that compulsory heterosexuality, a continual and repeating reassertion of heterosexual norms, is a facet of heterosexism.
 Compulsory heterosexuality is the idea that female heterosexuality is both assumed and enforced by a patriarchal society.
 Heterosexuality is then viewed as the natural inclination or obligation by both sexes.
 Consequently, anyone who differs from the normalcy of heterosexuality is deemed deviant or abhorrent.

 Heterosexism is a form of bias or discrimination in favor of opposite-sex sexuality and relationships.
 It may include an assumption that everyone is heterosexual and may involve various kinds of discrimination against gays, lesbians, bisexuals, asexuals, heteroflexible people, or transgender or non-binary individuals.

 Straight pride is a slogan that arose in the late 1980s and early 1990s and has been used primarily by social conservative groups as a political stance and strategy.
-The term is described as a response to gay pride adopted by various LGBT groups in the early 1970s or to the accommodations provided to gay pride initiatives.
+The term is described as a response to gay pride adopted by various LGBTQ groups in the early 1970s or to the accommodations provided to gay pride initiatives.